S2E/s2e/docs/src/s2e-env.rst

     This script varies depending on your target program, so you should always check this file and modify it as required **before** running your analysis.

-guestfs
+guestfs0 [guestfs1]
-    A symlink to the images guestfs.
+    One or more symlinks to the images' guestfs.
 This is essentially a copy of the guest filesystem extracted from the VM image and is used by S2E's ``VMI`` plugin for virtual machine introspection.
 Note that not all images provide a guestfs.

-guest-tools
+    There may be several guestfs folders in case the project image is derived from another base image.

+guest-tools32 guest-tools64
     A symlink to the S2E `guest tools <https://github.com/S2E/s2e/blob/master/guest>`__.
     These will be downloaded to the guest by the bootstrap script every time you launch a new analysis.
     This way, you do not have to rebuild the VM image every time you modify these tools.